Hurtak/simple-test-env/README.md

     - desired os/language
     - shared folder
     - exposed port `8080` to host system
-    - and it cleans up after itself, when you exit container is deleted, image is kept
+    - and it cleans up after itself, when you exit container is deleted, the image is kept

 ## Demo